ShaoyuChen0728/p8130_hw3_shaoyuchen/p8130_hw3_shaoyuchen.md

 Is there a difference between uterine irritability in the group of pregnant women who smoke vs the group of pregnant women that don’t smoke?
 (Use columns ui and smoke.)
-Conduct a hypothesis test at the 𝛼 = 0.01 level.
+Conduct a hypothesis test at the a = 0.01 level.
 What can we conclude about the proportions of women with uterine irritability between the smoking groups?